mohammedellihr/php-vscode-snippets/README.md

 # PHP VSCode Snippets

-PHP snippets for Visual Studio Code.
-Integrating these snippets into your VSCode setup can significantly enhance productivity during PHP coding.
+PHP snippets for VSCode.
+Integrating these snippets into your Visual Studio Code setup will significantly enhance productivity during PHP coding.

 ## What are Snippets?